skoolkid/skoolkit/sphinx/source/skool-macros.rst

 This ``#UDG`` macro creates an image of the UDG at 40000, at scale 2, with the top two rows and bottom two rows of pixels removed, and the leftmost two columns and rightmost two columns of pixels removed.

+The parameters of the cropping specification may contain :ref:`replacement fields <replacementFields>`.

 .. _masks: